mvarrone/machine-learning-specialization/course_2-advanced-learning-algorithms/week2/09-Back Propagation (Optional)/README.md

 What we've just done is build up a computation graph.
 This is a graph, not in a sense of plots with $x$ and $y$ axes but this is the other sense of the word graph using computer science, which is that this is a set of nodes that is connected by edges or connected by arrows in this case

-So, this computation graph shows the **forward prop** step of how we compute the output $a$ of the neural network.
-But then also go further than that so also compute the value of the cause function $J(w, b)$
+So, this computation graph shows the **forward prop** steps of how we compute the output $a$ of the neural network.
+But then also go further than that so also compute the value of the cost function $J(w, b)$

 ![alt text](./img/image12.png)